Editorial: Cheers and Jeers

 We’re glad to see our taxpayer dollars going to studies that are providing valuable insights to make the lives of all Americans better.

 Jeers … to the property tax increase approved this week by the Rock Island County Board.
-The board voted 12-9 to approve an 8.9 percent increase in its share of property taxes.
+The board voted 12-9 to approve an 8.9% increase in its share of property taxes.

 As you might expect, the board got an earful from county residents.
-Jim Uribe complained that, before this latest action, the county had already raised taxes 35 percent since 2016.
+Jim Uribe complained that before this latest action, the county had already raised taxes 35% since 2016.

 Everybody knows that property taxes in Illinois are out of control, a fact that’s especially noticeable in border communities like ours.